 Click here for a four-generation descendancy report for John Kingshott.
 It is privatised as there may still be some people living on this tree.
 Therefore, for data protection reasons, those people are simply shown as "Living".

 The majority of the research into John Kingshott's descendants was initially conducted by Ann Knight and Marilyn O'Brien out in Australia in the early 1990's.
-I lost contact with them about 20 years ago, but I recognise the initial work that they did, and which I have built on this.
+I lost contact with them about 20 years ago, but I recognise the initial work that they did, and which I have built on.